-Prepping Made Easy
+How to Prep – Prepping Made Easy

 Mention the word “prepping,” and chances are, you’ll conjure up images of a middle-aged man in a bunker somewhere out in the boondocks, rifle in hand, surrounded by cans of food and boxes of ammo.
 It’s an image that I quite frankly find a little ridiculous.
 I grew up in Western Canada, and the weather there would regularly cause interruptions in the normal routine of our family.
 When we’d go on trips in the family car, it was common for us to add a few blankets in the trunk to deal with cold weather, along with a shovel and some kitty litter to deal with the icy roads.
 My parents grew up on farms, so the cellar of our house was filled with homemade preserves and canned goods.
 Also, because the local town was often hours away, my family learned how to deal with life’s little ups and downs by ourselves, as help would probably take hours to arrive.
+Up there decades ago, knowing how to prep was just second nature.

-For me then, prepping isn’t just about preparing to deal with a zombie apocalypse, it’s about being ready to deal with the curve balls that life throws at you.
+For me, prepping isn’t just about preparing to deal with a zombie apocalypse, it’s about being ready to deal with the curve balls that life throws at you.
 I’ve had many more occasions when an adhesive bandage came in handy than I have opportunities to set a tourniquet.
 The most useful items in my everyday carry gear aren’t my pepper spray and pistol, they’re my flashlight and folding knife.

 Prepping Means Being Prepared